SHENZHENYI/Classify-Leaves-Kaggle-MuLi-d2l-course/README.md

 The tricks that I used are the followings:

-A set of albumentations augmentations: albumentations.Resize(112, 112, interpolation=cv2.INTER_AREA), albumentations.RandomRotate90(p=0.5), albumentations.Transpose(p=0.5), albumentations.Flip(p=0.5), albumentations.ShiftScaleRotate(shift_limit=0.0625, scale_limit=0.0625, rotate_limit=45, border_mode=1, p=0.5), #randAugment(), albumentations.Normalize(), AT.ToTensorV2(), I did not use randaug because I find it actually degrades the performance on the validation set.
+1.A set of albumentations augmentations: albumentations.Resize(112, 112, interpolation=cv2.INTER_AREA), albumentations.RandomRotate90(p=0.5), albumentations.Transpose(p=0.5), albumentations.Flip(p=0.5), albumentations.ShiftScaleRotate(shift_limit=0.0625, scale_limit=0.0625, rotate_limit=45, border_mode=1, p=0.5), #randAugment(), albumentations.Normalize(), AT.ToTensorV2(), I did not use randaug because I find it actually degrades the performance on the validation set.

-Mixup augemntation.
+1.Mixup augemntation.

-Cosine Annealing with the max_lr of 3e-4 and min_lr of max_lr/20 @ a batchsize of 64.
+1.Cosine Annealing with the max_lr of 3e-4 and min_lr of max_lr/20 @ a batchsize of 64.
 Note that I used a technique called LRfinder to find the max_lr, a method introduced in 'Cyclical Learning Rates for Training Neural Networks' by Leslie N. Smith.

 Mixed Precision Training to accelerate the training process.
 It could accelerate the training on Tesla T4, but not on Tesla P100 or K80.
 The 3 of them are all available on Colab Pro.